 - 7. Disengage safety props by turning lever (A) away from header to raise safety prop until lever locks into vertical position.
 Repeat for opposite cylinder. - 8.
-Start engine, choose a level area, and lower header to the ground. - 9.
-Activate header tilt up (A) and header tilt down (B) cylinder switches on GSL to release load on center-link cylinder.
+Start engine, choose a level area, and lower header to the ground.

-Figure 4.211: Safety Props
+Figure 4.275: Safety Props